ytpor/symfony-more-challenge/README.md

 php bin/console doctrine:migrations:migrate
 ```

+* Run the test `vendor/bin/codecept run`

 ### Docker

 To run this in Docker.

-* You need not manually create any database. `docker-compose.yaml` alredy handles this.
+* You need not manually create any database. `docker-compose.yaml` already handles this.
 * Install the packages
 ```
 docker-compose run --rm php composer install